iutools/iutools/README-install.md

 If you do plan to use the web apps, then there are more steps involved.

-- Install Tomcat and configure Tomcat
+- Install and configure Tomcat
 - Set file permissions
 - Deploy the _iutools_ web apps
 - OPTIONAL: Enable the Inuktut Web Search app